• Home

 Wavemaster’s hulls can be designed for either upside down assembly with girders or pull up assembly without girders.

 In the past length was usually stated as the distance between the point where the transom meets the keel and the bow where the side plates meet.
 It excluded appendages, platforms and bow spits and was known as "bung to bow".
 However this is not how length is defined in the National Standard for the Australian Builders Plate for Recreational Boats.
 The standard defines Length as "a term having the same meaning as 'length of hull' in ISO 8666".
 AS1799.1 also refers to ISO 8666.
 The definition of Length in this standard is basically the overall length of the enclosed hull volume.
-This means that any enclosed hull volume aft of the bung is included in the definition.
+This means that any enclosed hull volume aft of the bung should be included in the definition.
 The angle of the transom and the height of the decks are important since they determine the extents of the enclosed volume.
 Why does it matter?
 The official length for the builders plate determines cut off points for flotation requirements and life jacket wearing regulations.
-For this reason we use the Length as defined in ISO 8666 to describe our boat length, and for information purposes we give the overall length, which includes dive platforms, bow spits etc, but not engines, and the old style hull length.
+The bung to bow length is dated and not relevant to any standards.
+For this reason we use the Length as defined in ISO 8666 to describe our boat length.

 About us